relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Realistic distributions: Ares and Hera

 \subsubsection{Convergence}

-In Fig. \ref{fig: ares reco} we find the $\kappa$ maps for Ares, where the reconstructions are shown in the upper row, and the true map in the lower panel.
-It is clear that both reconstructions provide similar results, where they successfully recover the main deflectors, as well as the general morphological characteristics found in Ares.
+In Fig. \ref{fig: ares reco} we find the reconstructed (left panel) and true (right panel)$\kappa$ maps for Ares.
+It is clear that our reconstruction retrieves successfully the two MD, as well as the general morphological characteristics found in Ares.
 However, the reconstructions cannot account for the rich substructure present in Ares.

-Within the inner region we have that most of such region satisfies $|\Delta_{r}\kappa|<0.1\,(10\%)$ as it is depicted in Fig. \ref{fig: ares_reco_comp}, where we also can find few regions for which $0.1\,(10\%)\leq\Delta_{r}\kappa\leq0.2\,(20\%)$ (red contour) and $-0.2\,(20\%)\leq\Delta_{r}\kappa\leq-0.1\,(10\%)$ (green contour).
+Within the inner region we have that most of such region satisfies $|\Delta_{r}\kappa|<0.1\,(10\%)$ as it is depicted in Fig. \ref{fig: reco_comp} (left panel), where we also can find few regions for which $0.1\,(10\%)\leq\Delta_{r}\kappa\leq0.2\,(20\%)$ (red contour) and $-0.2\,(20\%)\leq\Delta_{r}\kappa\leq-0.1\,(10\%)$ (green contour).
 Beyond that, we have $|\Delta_{r}\kappa|>0.2\,(20\%)$ at those locations with substructure.
 Outside the inner region the quality of the reconstruction decreases as expected, since we are using strong lensing only.
 The discrepancy is higher towards the upper left and lower right corners, due to the lack of observations there, as we can see in Fig. \ref{fig: ares and era} (left panel).

-For Hera, we can see in Fig. \ref{fig: hera reco} that both reconstructions recover the MD, as well as the general shape and size shown by Hera.
-However, they do not exhibit the substructure (enclosed by the white dashed curve) found in the true profile.
-In Fig.\ref{fig: hera_reco_comp} we can see that such substructure (enclosed by the black dashed curve) lies outside the inner region, so that there are not multiple images there that allow \relensing\ to account for it.
-For instance, the absence of this substructure is due to the lack of data there, and not a consequence of the reconstruction method used.
+For Hera, we can see in Fig. \ref{fig: hera reco} that our reconstruction (left panel) recovers both MD, as well as the general shape and size shown by Hera.
+However, they do not exhibit the substructure (enclosed by the white dashed curve) found in the true profile (right panel).
+In Fig.\ref{fig: reco_comp} (right panel) we can see that such substructure (enclosed by the black dashed curve) lies outside the inner region, so that there are not multiple images there that allow \relensing\ to account for it.
+Therefore, the absence of this substructure is due to the lack of data there, and not a consequence of the reconstruction method used.
 This behaviour is consistent with the reconstructions discussed in \cite{meneghetti2017HFFcomparison}.
 Now, similarly to Ares, we can see that $|\Delta_{r}\kappa|<0.1\,(10\%)$, for most of the inner region, with few regions where $0.1\,(10\%)\leq\Delta_{r}\kappa\leq0.2\,(20\%)$ (red contour) and $-0.2\,(20\%)\leq\Delta_{r}\kappa\leq-0.1\,(10\%)$ (green contour).
 For the substructure we have $\Delta_{r}\kappa>-0.3\,(30\%)$.